 Registering your business with the Labor Risks Administrator is also essential.
 The agency helps in covering professional illness and workplace injury cases.
 You have to pay monthly contributions to the program, and protection starts 24 hours after submitting your form.

-Want More Information On How to Incorporate a Company in Colombia?
+Want More Information On How to Incorporate / Form a Company in Colombia?

 Colombia is a great destination if you are looking to expand your business operations or start a new business.
 However, before you get everything up and running, you need to complete the company registration process.